Office Space Optimization: Ways To Reduce Costs & Improve Efficiency

 Example: If a quiet work area is empty while demand for collaboration spaces is high, converting it into a shared project room would improve efficiency.

-6. Cost per employee/Square foot used – What’s the financial impact of office space per employee?
+6. Cost per employee/square foot used: What's the financial impact of office space per employee?

 Office space is one of the largest fixed costs for businesses, so measuring cost per employee ensures budgets are allocated effectively.
 By tracking: